YOUR SOURCE FOR INTERACTIVE HISTORY SIMULATIONS AND ENGAGING ACTIVITIES

 Mr. Harms has designed a number of PowerPoint and Keynote presentations with key Social Studies Concepts and Critical Thinking Questions to help students understand history.
 Designed by a teacher for teachers, this PowerPoint focuses on "Feudalism In Europe".

 This presentation is designed to give students an overview of why feudalism developed in Europe.
 Students will be shown maps, animations and descriptions of some of the major events leading to a drastic change in Europe's political structure.

-The presentation is totally customizable, allowing you to add your own pictures, graphics and animations to take what we've done even farther.
-It comes with presentation notes to help you discuss the subject and engage them in the events of Europe.
-At less than $4.00, it will save you time and lay the foundation for presentations that help students understand and remember.
+This presentation is totally customizable, allowing you to add your own pictures, graphics and animations to take what we've done even farther.

 Included in The Presentation Package:

 1. Keynote Presentation